Safety, Mentoring, Advocacy, Recovery, and Treatment (SMART)

 Population:

-• Race/Ethnicity — 74% African American, 16% Caucasian, 10% Multiracial
+- Race/Ethnicity — 74% African American, 16% Caucasian, and 10% Multiracial

-• Gender — 65% Male, 35% Female
+- Gender — 65% Male and 35% Female

-Location / Institution: Kennedy Krieger Institute Family Center, Baltimore, MD
+Location/Institution: Kennedy Krieger Institute Family Center, Baltimore, MD

-Summary: (To include comparison groups, outcomes, measures, notable limitations)
+(To include basic study design, measures, results, and notable limitations)

 The study evaluated the effectiveness of the SMART model for treating problematic sexual behaviors in children with a history of sexual abuse.
 Children and their caregivers completed measures at intake, discharge, and at 6 and 12 months post-intervention follow-up.
 Measures used included the Child and Adolescent Functional Assessment Scale (CAFAS), Preschool and Early Childhood Functional Assessment Scale (PECFAS), SMART Clinic Symptom Checklist, and Child Sexual Behavior Checklist (CSBCL).
 Results indicated that functional impairment at the end of treatment was half that measured when treatment began.
 Children completing the SMART model also demonstrated statistically and clinically significant declines on all measures of PSB following treatment.
 Improvements in behavior were sustained for 6 months following SMART, and analysis of clinical data 12 months after completion of therapy showed continued reductions in PSB.
 Boys in particular demonstrated continued improvement in total functioning at 12 months after discharge from the program.
 Limitations included lack of a control or comparison group and the novel combining of CAFAS and PECFAS scores in some cases.

-Length of post-intervention follow-up: 1 year.
+Length of controlled postintervention follow-up: 1 year.

-References
+Additional References

 No reference materials are currently available for Safety, Mentoring, Advocacy, Recovery, and Treatment (SMART).